splynx/docs/files/en/networking/blocking_customers/blocking_customers.md

 ### What can be done for effective blocking?

-#### Provide access to the customer portal for blocked clients.
+#### Provide access to the customer portal for blocked clients
 * If the provider, when customers contacting technical support, sends debtors to the portal, over time, some customers will become accustomed to entering the portal if there are problems with the network.
 This fact can also serve as an additional tool for quick network diagnostics.
 In the future, this may reduce the number of calls to technical support.
-* A person who has learned that he is blocked for non-payment, after payment will be able to independently track the flow of money to the account.
+* A person who found out that he is blocked for non-payment, after payment will be able to independently track the flow of money to the account.

-#### All HTTP traffic of blocked customers should be redirected to the customer's portal or stub page.
+#### All HTTP traffic of blocked customers should be redirected to the customer's portal or stub page
 * When blocked customer try to open any web page using the HTTP protocol, he will see a portal or a stub page that says what could be the problem (no money, wrong password, etc.).
 * Most modern OS has mechanism for detecting state of internet.
 The OS checks the network access when connected, if the system detects a stub page, it notifies the user about it by opening the stub page in a separate window/frame, displaying a notification in the notification panel, etc.